EnzoSeason/keeper/README.md

   It manages the reporting configuration.
 The reporting configuration indicates how the report is created from the data source.

+- Reporting Service:

+  It collects the transactions and build the report from them.

+### Configuring Service

+### API

 It's a CRUD API.

 - Create a config: It must have a username and UID.

 - Read a config

 - Update a config: Only the reporting configuration can be updated.
 UID is immutable.

-- Reporting Service:
+### Reporting Service

-  It collects the transactions and build the report from them.
+#### API

 It follows CQRS architecture pattern.

 - **Add transactions command**

 - **Upload a CSV file of transaction command**

 - **Build a report command**: It receives the command that asks the App to read the data from database, create the report, and save the results into database

 - **Get a report query**: It returns the reporting result.

 ## Usage (In Progress)